 Nominees must be enrolled students (i.e. currently enrolled or granted an intermission by the University).
 Students who are not enrolled in the current teaching period and who are without an approved leave of absence, are ineligible to stand for election.
 Non-award students and students who are UNE employees with 50% or more work load are also ineligible to stand for these vacancies.

 The term of office of the newly elected members is for 2 years, ending before the first Academic Board meeting of 2021 (usually scheduled for February).

-A nomination must be endorsed by two enrolled students from the same constituent group (i.e. either undergraduate, or postgraduate HDR or postgraduate coursework).
+A nomination must be endorsed by two enrolled students from the same constituent group (i.e. either undergraduate or postgraduate coursework).
 The students proposing and seconding a nomination must independently verify their support for the nomination.

 - the name, student number and email address of the Nominee;

-- the UNE course in which the nominee is currently enrolled (to indicate whether they are standing for election as an undergraduate or postgraduate HDR student member);
+- the UNE course in which the nominee is currently enrolled (to indicate whether they are standing for election as an undergraduate or postgraduate coursework student member);

 - the name, student number and email address of the student nominating the nominee;